zk/optimystic/README.md

 ## How to help

-Love this?
-Hate this?
-Did I miss anything?
-Let me know over on [twitter](https://twitter.com/heyzk) or in the GH issues.
+ Feedback via [twitter](https://twitter.com/heyzk) or GH issues would be very helpful.
 Specifically I'm interested in how to make this useful for the larger LLM / AI community.

 Second, I think it would be interesting to open this up to other experts, not just those in Computer Science.
 I'd love to hear who you'd find interesting so I can ask them which twenty (or ten, or five) questions they'd ask the AI.
 The only requirement is they're considered an expert in their field.